 Students become certified CPR basic rescuers (American Heart Association Healthcare Provider with AED).
 Medical asepsis and infection control are discussed.
 Training in vital signs and first aid procedures complete this course.
-Prerequisite(s): BIO 133, MSS 104
+Prerequisite(s): None.
+The online sections of this course are limited to students who can travel to one of the Kentucky residential campus locations for required check offs.
+The only exception is the Community Pharmacy program as checkoffs are performed during their practicum.